marallyn/bj-sim/README.md

     - pair: The pair map is indexed by the value of the first card in the player's hand.
     - soft: The soft map is indexed by the softValue of the player's hand minus 11

+The simulator chooses which map to used based on the situation.
+It tries to use the pair map first (hand must be only two cards and have match ShortNames), then it chooses the soft map if there is an ace in the hand, otherwise it chooses the hard map.

 The second index of all strategy maps is the value of the dealer up card starting with 2, and going through 11, for a total of ten actions per hand index.